Mary Mazzio: A Most Beautiful Thing (2020)

 Mazzio's 2020 film A Most Beautiful Thing chronicles the story of the first African American public high school rowing team in the US, made up of young men from the West Side of Chicago (many of whom were in rival gangs).
 Narrated by Academy Award-winner Common, and executive produced by NBA stars Grant Hill and Dwyane Wade, along with Grammy-winning producer 9th Wonder who also made the film's hip-hop score.
 A Most Beautiful Thing was set to premiere on March 16, 2020, at South by Southwest with a theatrical release slated for March 27, 2020 with AMC Theatres.
 Because of COVID-19 concerns, the film's release was postponed and released on Comcast NBCUniversal's Xfinity service on July 30, 2020, before moving to both their Peacock streaming service on September 4, 2020, and Amazon Prime on October 30, 2020.

 The film holds a 100% rating on Rotten Tomatoes and was nominated in 2020 for Best Sports Documentary at the 5th Annual Critics Choice Documentary Awards.
 The film has held screenings hosted by the NAACP, members of Congress, professional sports teams, colleges and universities as well as key HBCU institutions, companies, and community groups.

 On October 30, 2020 FILA released a limited edition FILAxAMBT Tennis 88 sneaker with proceeds benefitting the A Most Beautiful Thing Inclusion Fund which was established by the George Pocock Rowing Foundation to increase diversity, equity, and inclusion in the sport of rowing.

+Mighty Mary (2026)

+Narrated by Elizabeth Banks and Hugh Jackman, Mighty Mary is directed by Mary Mazzio and produced by Mazzio along with Atlanta Hawks owner, Grant Hill and Allison Abner (writer for Narcos, West Wing, Imperfect Women).
+The film chronicles the first all-women’s sailing team to contend for the famed America’s Cup.

+Yet what was dismissed as a publicity stunt with a group of rookies (who happened to be Olympic and world-class sailors and rowers) turned into something unimaginable.
+This motley crew (sailing aboard Mighty Mary) stunningly eliminated Stars & Stripes from contention, helmed by 4-time America’s Cup winner, Dennis Connor (“Mr. America’s Cup).
+However, a secret backroom deal the night before the race upended that win.